 After CUTwC had won the match:

-Subsequently, Downes invited Willis to attend the World Tiddlywinks Congress in June 1958, where Willis was selected to be the first ETwA Secretary-General.
+Subsequently, Downes invited Willis to attend the World Tiddlywinks Congress in June 1958, where Willis was selected to be the first ETwA Secretary-General on 12 June.

 In 1928 he wrote The Quiet Adventure.
 A book for boys about prayer.